Kansas issues religious freedom order; implements same-sex benefits

 In Missouri, Democratic Governor Jay Nixon on Tuesday issued an executive order directing state agencies and governmental bodies to comply with the Supreme Court decision.

-Nixon also called for state lawmakers to pass a bill prohibiting discrimination against gays in employment, housing and public accommodations.
+Nixon also called for state lawmakers to pass a bill that would prohibit discrimination against gays in employment, housing and public accommodations.